Oldman10000/happy_dogs_home/README.md

 # About

 This is my first Milestone Project for my Full Stack Software Development Diploma with Code Institute.
-I will be using HTML and CSS only, however some Bootstrap elements use JavaScript.
+I will be using HTML and CSS only, however some external Bootstrap CDN elements use JavaScript.

 For this project I am creating a simple website for a fictional new shelter for dogs.
 The website is simply structured with only the most important information on show, however there is scope for future expansion.